 The effects of screen time for kids

 The effects of excessive screen time for children have been well documented.
 The American Academy of Pediatrics does not mince words in their guidelines.
-Many Montessorians recommend waiting introducing any screen time until the age of 3, or even as old as 6.
+Many Montessorians recommend remaining screen free until the age of 3, or even as old as 6.

 How do you limit screen time?

 That really depends on how much screen time your children currently get, and what your goals for screen time are.
 Not everyone wants to be completely screen-free.
 But, even if your goal is to be screen-free, there is something for you in this article.